 In 1962, the construction industry was given a separate but somewhat similar regime under the Act.
 Provision was made for determination of bargaining units by reference to geographic areas rather than particular projects.
 Labour policy with regard to the construction industry has continued to evolve.
 Legislation was introduced in 1977 to provide for province-wide bargaining in the industrial, commercial and institutional ("ICI") sector.

 In 1970, the Board received a significant extension to its remedial authority.
 Provision was made for authorization of a Labour Relations Officer to inquire into certain complaints with a view to settling the matters.
 The most interesting addition to the situation in which the Board would make remedial orders was in the case of a breach of the newly created "duty of fair representation".
 This duty, imposed on trade unions, required them not to act in a manner that was arbitrary, discriminatory, or in bad faith in their representation of employees for whom they held bargaining rights.
-More recently, this duty has been extended to cover referral of persons to work.
+This duty was extended to cover referral of persons to work.
 The Board also received the power to make "cease and desist" orders with respect to unlawful strikes and lock-outs in the construction industry, which could be filed with the Supreme Court and be enforceable as orders of the Court.

 A major increase in the Board’s remedial powers under the Labour Relations Act occurred in 1975.
 A settlement reached by the parties and put into writing was binding on the parties, and a breach of such settlement could be dealt with in the same fashion as a breach of a provision of the Act.
 The Board’s remedial powers were extended to all violations of the Act, and orders of the Board were enforceable in the same way that an order of the Supreme Court was enforceable.
-The Board also received authority to make "cease and desist" orders with respect to any Grève ou lock-out illicite.
+The Board also received authority to make "cease and desist" orders with respect to any unlawful strike or lock-out.
 It was in 1975 as well, that the Board’s jurisdiction was enlarged to enable it to determine grievances in the construction industry referred to it by one of the parties to a collective agreement.